 Reporting disruptive behaviour

-How do I make a complaint about disruptive behaviour by a public housing tenant?
+Making a complaint about disruptive behaviour by a public housing tenant

 To report incidents of disruptive behaviour, contact your nearest Housing Service Centre.

-We can only investigate disruptive behaviour that may be a breach of the tenant's State tenancy agreement or obligations under the Residential Tenancies and Rooming Accommodation Act 2008.
+We will investigate disruptive behaviour by public housing tenants that may be a breach of their State tenancy agreement or obligations under the Residential Tenancies and Rooming Accommodation Act 2008.

-Where there is a dispute between neighbours, the Department of Justice and Attorney General’s Dispute Resolution Service may be able to assist.
-Where there is a dispute between neighbours, we will not normally get involved except where required to do so under the Residential Tenancies and Rooming Accommodation Act 2008.
-You can find out more about resolving neighbourhood disputes be viewing information on Housing and neighbours.
+Where there is a dispute between neighbours, the Department of Justice and Attorney General’s Dispute Resolution Service may be able to help.
+We will not normally get involved in neighbourhood disputes except where required to do so under the Residential Tenancies and Rooming Accommodation Act 2008.

 How do I report suspected illegal activity at a public housing property?